DennisRudolf/Continuous_Authentication/README.md

 is subsequently constructed, where $x = \text{BID}$ and $r = S2$.
 This commitment is supplemented with metadata and a signature over the commitment and the metadata to form the IDT.
 The metadata includes at minimum the Social Security number and the public parameters of the Pedersen commitment, which is further discussed in "Metadata".

-Finally,we generate an asymmetric key pair to encrypt the classifier.
+Finally, we generate an asymmetric key pair to encrypt the classifier.
 This key is then encrypted with S3 and sent to the user along with the encrypted classifier, the IDT, and the salt value.

 In summary:
-- **S1** is utilised for the BID
+- **S1** is utilized for the BID
 - **S2** for the commitment
 - **S3** for encrypting the key pair